EUDAT-B2DROP/b2drop-deployment/README.md

 ### What puppet-b2drop affects

-* mysql, owncloud, php7, cron, tmp
+* apache, mysql, php7, cron, tmp, logrotate

 ### Beginning with b2drop

-The following snippet will enable a all in one machine (LAMP stack + owncloud) on one server.
+The following snippet will enable a all in one machine (LAMP stack + nextcloud + b2drop) on one server.
 ```puppet
     class { 'b2drop': }
 ```
 ## Usage

-The `b2drop` class configures mysql, owncloud and the repositories for the b2drop extensions.
+The `b2drop` class configures apache, mysql and the repositories for the b2drop extensions.

 To deploy B2DROP on a host, just add
 ```
 include ::b2drop
 ```
-to the node and add missing variables
+to the node and add missing variables for b2drop::apache and b2drop::mysql using hiera.

 ## Limitations

-We are focussing on CentOS, other operating systems should work as well.
+We are focussing on CentOS, other operating systems should work as well due to apache/mysql/vcsrepo.
+You may disable selinux then.

 ## Development